 My first ever role in an actual movie set is “Zotanga” in the movie Kwanjimanji 2004.
 I really enjoyed playing Zotanga.
 He was the greatest warrior of his time

 Which of the roles you’ve played is your favourite?

-This is got to be irony because my favourite is the script I so hated.
+This is got to be ironic because my favourite is the script I so hated.
 After release, I got the highest curses from the viewers and I can’t blame them.
 Watch “Corrupting the Young Mind” the find out why.
 It is now on YouTube.
 I played the role of an intelligent home tutor who molested the Child he was tutoring.
 I hated the script because I am very close to a lot of kids and as we know most viewers take movies literally.
-It took courage to play the role because I wanted to expose such hideous act to both parents and children.
+It took courage to play the role because I wanted to expose such a hideous act to both parents and children.

 What is your dream role?

 Sincerely, after some failed attempts in relationships, I am single for now.

 Who are your favourite actors?
 What do you love about them?

 I have several of them but just to mention two.

 1. Richard Mofe-Damijo, because of the way he sinks in the roles he Play and of course his consistency.

 2. Ebele Okaro.
 Her passion is surprisingly overwhelming.
 I mean how can you be in the industry for this long with all ups and downs and yet your passion has remained unshakable?
 THE EFFULGENCE OF GLORY OF GOD